biometrixtech/plans/documentation/api_demo.md

 ##### Response

  If the write was successful, the Service __will__ respond with HTTP Status `201 Created`, with a body having the following schema:
- TODO: should we return a plan here?
+ TODO - gabby: should we update/return a plan here?
 Make it optional?
 ```
 {
     "daily_plans": [daily_plan]